Skip to main content

 AI answers 100% of concurrent inbound calls instantly without hold music.

-DispatchNode utilizes real-time conversational voice AI to handle complex field service dispatches autonomously.
+DispatchNode utilizes real-time conversational voice AI to handle complex service dispatches autonomously.
 Housecall Pro provides a blank software canvas that still requires your company to pay a human $45,000/year to operate it.

 Feature CapabilityvsHousecall Pro (Legacy)DispatchNode (AI-Native)